 What is the best food for your child if they suffer from IBS?

 If your child is diagnosed with IBS, it can be managed by modifying your child’s diet and lifestyle.

 One treatment option for managing irritable bowel syndrome in children is the low FODMAPs diet.

-A popular misconception with this diet is that many parents assume that you need to avoid your trigger foods entirely.
+A popular misconception about this diet is that many parents assume that you need to avoid your trigger foods for life.